Linuxfabrik/monitoring-plugins/check-plugins/about-me/README.rst

 Overview
 --------

-Reports a quick overview about the host dimensions and installed software.
-Plugin execution may take up to 30 seconds, depending on the amount or type of installed software.
+Reports a quick overview about the host dimensions and installed software:

-* Software: packages installed using ``yum``
+* Software: lists well-known packages installed by your package manager
-* Apps (if any): manual installed software that resides in ``/home``, ``/opt`` and ``/var/www/html``
+* Apps (if any): manually installed software that resides in ``/home``, ``/opt`` and ``/var/www/html``
-* Tools (if any): tools like dig, wget etc., normally not installed on a CentOS minimal system
+* Tools (if any): tools like dig, wget etc., normally not installed on a minimal server system
 * Python Modules: reports version of installed Python modules some of our checks depend on
 * OS: system information

+Plugin execution may take up to 30 seconds, depending on the amount or type of installed software.

 Fact Sheet